jacksonianrtaylor/movie_rec_proj/README.md

 requirements:
 -Git
 -Sufficent memory
--python3 and pip (working python version: 3.10.7)
+-python3 and pip (my working python version: 3.10.7)

+clone the repository

-with python and pip
+with python and pip:
-create a python virtual env in the main project directory: install the following packages to the virtual env: scipy, scikit-learn, pandas, nltk, ordered_set activate the virtual environment use python to run the transform.py (and observe results in console) after completion of transform.py run analysis.py (and observe results in console) computation can take some time (estimation)
+create a python virtual env in the main project directory: install the following packages to the virtual env: opendatasets, pandas, numpy, scikit-learn, scipy, ordered-set, gensim, nltk, jupyter activate the virtual environment

+open the complete_02_08_2023.ipynb file and connect to the kernel of the python virtual environment run the complete_02_08_2023.ipynb notebook and observe outputs

+computation can take some time (estimation)